Twilight Zone (pinball): Multiball

+The game also has a buy-in button located on the front of the cabinet which can use a credit for an additional ball instead of for a new full game.

-Note: In most commercially released machines, the Standard Multiball mode starts with three balls being released sequentially from either the Lock or the auto plunger, depending on how many balls are physically contained in the Lock at the time.
-An alternative start to this mode is available in some versions of the ROM software, and requires that a third magnet be installed in the Spiral orbit (standard machines only have two magnets).
+Note: In most commercially released machines, the Standard multi-ball mode starts with three balls being released sequentially from either the Lock or the auto plunger, depending on how many balls are physically contained in the Lock at the time.
+An alternative start to this mode is available in some versions of the ROM software and requires that a third magnet be installed in the Spiral orbit (standard machines only have two magnets).
 This allows the machine to lock all three balls in the Spiral Magnets and then release them simultaneously.

+Home ROM

+Ted Estes role on this game was to find and implement bug fixes; he also implemented minor improvements to the features in the ROM without making any rule changes.

+In addition to this he made a separate home ROM which could only be used with the machine set to free play which had 3 additional features: